keboola/connection-docs/overview/tutorial/load/googledrive.md

 ## Aftermath

-This concludes our example setup of a Google Drive Extractor.
+This concludes our example setup of the Google Drive extractor.

 If you want to use the table created in this side-step in the rest of the tutorial, you have two options: